gpuweb/gpuweb/design/BufferOperations.md

 This mechanism has to be asynchronous to ensure the GPU is done using the buffer before the application can look into the ArrayBuffer.
 Otherwise on implementation where the ArrayBuffer is directly a pointer to the buffer memory, data races between the CPU and the GPU could occur.

-We want the status of a map operation to act as both a promise, and something that's pollable as there advantages to both.
+We want the status of a map operation to act as both a promise, and something that's pollable as there are advantages to both.
-`WebGPUMappedMemory` is an object that is then-able like a Promise but is pollable at the same time.
+`WebGPUMappedMemory` is an object that is `then`-able, meaning that it acts like a Javascript `Promise` but is pollable at the same time.

 The mapping operations for `WebGPUBuffer` are: